 Lots has happened.
 As I have been very busy this past year I did not really write updates on my blog.
-As I have some time now, there will be several updates this week!
-Starting with this one, as my student life has ended.
+But here I got a new update, as my student life has ended.

 This summer I graduated as a healthcare technologist at Avans Hogeschool.
 Probably an unknown field for many people.
 In short my studies are about how you can improve the quality of life or the healthcare by adding technology.
 So which form of technology will work best within a specific situation.
 It could be very broad with everything that the healthcare touches and then also with technology which starts with simple devices, up to robotics or e-health and systems.